Theory of Machines (MECE303) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• 1. to be able to identify mechanisms, determine degrees of freedom
+• 1. to be able to identify mechanisms and determine their degrees of freedom

 • 2. to be able to make kinematic analysis of mechanisms